-As the cancer of the mouth develops, it causes the appearance of various signs and symptoms, which should push you to consult a dentist without waiting if you detect the presence:
+As oral cancer develops, it causes the appearance of various signs and symptoms which should prompt you to consult a dentist without delay:

 - Reddish or whitish spots that appear on the lips, tongue or other soft tissue inside the mouth;

 - Lesions that may resemble an oral ulcer that persist for more than two weeks;

 - Abnormal bleeding from the lips or inside the mouth;